Pardon the turkey, but pardon me first

 You don’t have to look very closely to notice that the wide assortment of “roasted,” smoked, etc. turkey breasts are sealed in very tight fitting, durable plastic.
 Why is this?
 Turkey is one of the greatest beneficiaries of sous vide processing.
 It’s pasteurized.
 It’s moist.
 It’s convenient.
 If you don’t crack the bag, it keeps in the fridge for a long long time.

 The easy part has gotten harder

 There is still a lot of shock and awe when people realize just how widespread sous vide processing already is–we discuss this in the FB Group that I host.
-Americans tend not to believe in anything until it comes to their attention in a tv commercial, and there has never been that much mention of sous vide until lately.
+Americans tend not to believe in anything until it comes to their attention in a TV commercial, and there has never been much mention of sous vide until lately.

 Let the truth be known

 By the ’70’s, the lion’s share of retail pre-cooked turkey and all of those other deli meats have been routinely cooked and pasteurized using sous vide technology.
 So, why all the subterfuge?
 Why are “egg bites” the first thing we have ever heard about that uses sous vide?
 Sous vide was pretty hush hush until the advertising analysts at the gigantic global coffee seller realized that it could become a valuable PR buzzword.
 In spite of its widespread use, nobody had been inclined to test the literal French translation of “under vacuum” as a means to lure Americans into opening their wallets.
 I have to hand it to Starbucks for at least figuring THAT out.
 I kinda wish it hadn’t been a generic version of ham and cheese quiche without the crust, but I guess I can’t blame them for starting their marketing campaign in the shallow end.